 In May 2016 Year 2 and Year 6 children sat new externally-set written SAT tests in reading, mathematics and spelling, punctuation and grammar (SPaG); writing and science continued to be teacher assessed.
 Year 2 tests were internally marked, with Year 6 papers being sent away for external marking.
 Marks were converted into Scaled Scores, with 100 being the expected standard to attain.

 In September 2015 the Government introduced a new Baseline assessment process for children at the start of their Reception year.
 At the end of Reception, children's development continues to be assessed against the Early Years Foundation Stage descriptors and outcomes across 17 areas of learning.

-Phonics and Reading: At BPPS, we use a combination of Letters and Sounds and Read Write Inc across school to support the teaching of reading and phonics.
+Phonics and Reading: Backworth Park Primary School uses Read, Write, Inc supplemented by other approaches such as Letters and Sounds.
 A systematic approach to targeted Phonic Phase teaching supports the children’s acquisition of core words and vocabulary and teaches them to blend and segment to read and spell words.
-The variety of reading schemes and resources are book-banded to ensure there is progression in reading fluency and comprehension.
+The school uses a ‘book banded’ reading scheme.
+We have also purchased Accelerated Reader for Key Stage 2.